dodgeblaster/jscourse/chapters/Day4/01_Async_Programming/README.md

 focus on promises for this course, look into the other methods later on once you are comfortable with promises.

 ## What is async programming?
 Async programming is like a starbucks.
-Here is how buying something st Starbucks works:
+Here is how buying something at Starbucks works:
 - Go to the cash register
-- Say what I want
+- Tell them my order
-- Someone else hears that and starts working on my drink
+- A barista hears my order and starts working on my drink
 - I pay the person at the cash register
-- then I move over to another line to wait for my drink, while someone else talks to the cash register
+- then I move over to another line to wait for my drink, while someone else gives their order

-My interaction with the person at the cash register is like a js script running from top to bottom.
-But the part where someone is making my drink is another workflow happening while I am paying for my drink.
-The barista making my drink is like an async request.

 Its 2 people doing 2 jobs at the same time.
 One is handling a customer with their order and payment, the other person is making the drink while thats happening.